fmqa/ffmpeg-hls-server-waveform/README.md

 ## Why?

 1) As a learning exercise in order to better understand the ffmpeg stack
-2) For feasibility testing whether it possible to use server-side generated audio visualizations in web applications (possibly in conjuction with [hls.js](https://github.com/video-dev/hls.js/)
+2) For testing whether it is feasible to use server-side generated audio visualizations in web applications (possibly in conjuction with [hls.js](https://github.com/video-dev/hls.js/)

 ## How?